Analysis: New York AG's private equity probe may have little bite

 The New York attorney general is armed with a new tool - an enhanced state False Claims Act that allows for treble damages and penalties in tax cases.

-His office’s lawsuit against Sprint Nextel Corp in April for more than $300 million in uncollected taxes and penalties was the first tax enforcement action filed under the Act, which was tweaked by Schneiderman himself to crack down on large-scale corporate tax fraud schemes.
+His office’s lawsuit against Sprint Nextel Corp (S.N) in April for more than $300 million in uncollected taxes and penalties was the first tax enforcement action filed under the Act, which was tweaked by Schneiderman himself to crack down on large-scale corporate tax fraud schemes. <ID: nL1E8HELEV>

 U.S. banks and funds have settled with prosecutors before to avoid lengthy legal battles.